 In this article I have set out a summary of the law relating to educational provision for pupils with SEND.
-For more information, go to: www.gov.uk/topic/schools-colleges-childrens-services/special-educational-needs-disabilities
+For more information, including the SEND Code of Practice and SEND: guide for parent and carers, go to www.gov.uk/topic/schools-colleges-childrens-services/special-educational-needs-disabilities

 The definition of disability for pupils is the same as for disability discrimination in employment.
-In brief, a pupil with SEND is someone who has a physical or mental impairment which has a substantial, long-term and adverse effect on his or her ability to carry out normal day-to-day activities.
+In brief, a pupil with SEND has a disability if he or she has a physical or mental impairment which has a substantial, long-term and adverse effect on his or her ability to carry out normal day-to-day activities.
 (In employment this definition has been the subject of voluminous litigation.)

 As for employees, schools have an obligation to make reasonable adjustments for disabled pupils.